1973 Constitution of Bahrain: The Constitution

 The constitution, enacted by emiri decree in December 1973, contained 108 articles.
 It provided for an advisory legislative body, the National Assembly, consisting of thirty members elected for four-year terms, plus all the members of the Council of Ministers whose terms were not fixed, as ex officio members.
 The assembly was not empowered to initiate or enact legislation, but it was authorized to give advice and consent to laws proposed by the Council of Ministers.
 The assembly had the right to question individual ministers about policies and to withdraw confidence from any minister except the prime minister.
-The constitution stipulated that the emir could dissolve the assembly at his discretion, provided he make public the grounds for so doing.
+The constitution stipulated that the emir could dissolve the assembly at his discretion, provided he made public the grounds for so doing.
 If the assembly were dissolved by decree, new elections had to take place within two months or the dissolution would be invalidated and the dismissed members reinstated.

 Election under the 1973 Constitution and suspension of the 1973 Constitution

 The 1973 Bahraini general election was the only election held under the 1973 Constitution.

 The emir dissolved the National Assembly in August 1975, citing its inability to cooperate with the government.
 Although the constitution stipulated that new elections had to take place within two months of a dissolution, this did not occur.
 One year later, in August 1976, Shaykh Isa ibn Salman announced that the National Assembly would remain dissolved indefinitely.

-The country was governed under emergency laws from 1975 to 2002.
+The country was governed under emergency laws from 1975 to 2002, when the 2002 Constitution of Bahrain was promulgated.